 The Pirate Kings of Publishing

 So we need to ask, What exactly does a publisher do for the author?
 You get the publisher’s imprint, which often carries weight with reviewers and bookstores.
 They design the cover, but more and more they just slap on a free image, and a few even use the same generic design for all of their books.
-They also pay to print hard copies, although they usually resort to the cheapest format possible.3)Do you have any hardcover copies of the Harry Potter books?
+They also pay to print hard copies, although they usually resort to the cheapest format possible.Do you have any hardcover copies of the Harry Potter books?
 Take a look at them.
-They don’t have durable sewn bindings, instead they are ironically named ‘perfect’ bound, i.e., cropped and glued together like paperbacks.
-They only look like quality, they are actually cheaply made.
-Then consider that Rowling’s books are the great bestsellers of our day.
-Of course, the very cheapest publishing modality is the eBook, which basically costs nothing but generates enormous margins for the publisher.
+They don’t have durable sewn bindings, instead they are ironically named ‘perfect’ bound, i.e., cropped and … Continue reading Of course, the very cheapest publishing modality is the eBook, which basically costs nothing but generates enormous margins for the publisher.

 All the while, huge retailers work to reduce what they pay for a book.
 The publishers don’t quietly absorb these losses; they take them out of the author’s cut.